roboteach-es/escornabot-lib/README.md

 # Escornabot-lib
 An **Escornabot Arduino library** created for [Luci](https://github.com/roboteach-es/escornabot-luci).

 This library contains all the core functions and data required to program an [Escornabot ROBOT](https://roboteach.es/escornabot).
-One of the programs is the [**standard firmware**](examples/Firmware/) for the robot itself.
+One of the programs is the fully fledged [**standard firmware**](examples/Firmware/) for the robot itself.

 ![Escornabot-REOS](images/Escornabot-OSER.svg)